yegor256/blog/_drafts/_tickets.md

 here is [why]({% pst 2014/nov/2014-11-24-principles-of-bug-tracking %}#5-report-when-it-is-broken).

 Never start discussions, always report problems;
-if something is not clear&mdash;it's a bug in documentation, it is broken.
+if something is not clear&mdash;it's a bug in the documentation.

 Never re-open tickets;
-always start a new one even if the same problem re-appears.
+always start a new one, even if the same problem re-appears.

 Always link a new ticket to an existing one, if they are relevant.